-Discussion and expression of all views relevant to the subject matter are permitted in the classroom subject to Haskell's CIRCLE values.
-The responsibility of the instructor is to maintain order.
+Discussion and expression of all views relevant to the subject matter are permitted in the classroom, subject to the Free Expression Statement in Section I. The responsibility of the instructor is to maintain order.

-a.
-Students are responsible for learning the content of any course for which they are enrolled.
+- a.
+Students are responsible for learning the content of any course for which they are enrolled. - b.

-b.
 Requirements of participation in classroom discussion and submission of written exercises are consistent with this section.

-Students are expected to conduct themselves with communication, respect, cooperation, leadership and excellence.
-Disruptive, disrespectful behavior which poses a threat to the student or others, or disrupts the learning environment of the classroom, may result in sanctions and will be enforced through the Office of Vice President of Academics.
+Students are encouraged to conduct themselves with communication, respect, cooperation, leadership and excellence.
+Disruptive behavior which unreasonably interferes with the rights of other students, or substantially disrupts the learning environment, may result in sanctions and will be enforced through the Office of Vice President of Academics.
 Please refer to the Haskell Catalog for more information.

-I. Campus Expression
+I. Free Expression Statement